 7xxx Aluminium Grade Series

-Main alloying element: Zinc and magnesium
+Main alloying elements: Zinc and magnesium

 Material properties: Highest strength when heat treated.
 Good corrosion resistance.
 Mediocre weldability and formability.